tag/IuCasAuthentication/README.md

 # IuCasAuthentication
 A CAS authentication object that works with CAS @ IU.
 Using [CAS at IU](https://kb.iu.edu/d/atfc) isn't complicated, and UITS even provides some [sample code for PHP](https://kb.iu.edu/d/bfru).
 This helper class aims to make the process even easier.

-Obeys PSR-4 and PSR-2 standards.
+Follows PSR-4 and PSR-2 standards.
+Tested on PHP v5.6 and PHP v7.1.

 ## Installation